 Listed here are all GED® prep class locations and testing facilities in the Columbus, Nebraska region.
 The GED exam offers adults who could not finish high school another option to acquire an equivalent credential.

-GED testing is available online and at state-approved Nebraska test centers.
+GED testing is available online, from your home, and at state-approved Nebraska test centers.

 The GED diploma is all across North America recognized in the same way as a common HS credential.